kpreeti2588/Hub88/README.md

 **ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook -i inventory install_docker.yaml install_nginx.yaml --private-key '/home/ubuntu/Hub88/mykeypair' -e log_group=docker_logs** <br />

   **Note**: I have pasted the sample template of inventory which will get generated from terraform.
 If you are destroying the created resource, please remove those Ips from inventory, otherwise, it will throw error while running ansible-playbook command.   <br />

+- In case of container creation give error, then please check for the **correct IAM role creation** OR set **docker daemon connection with AWS** in your local or from remote machine

 - **Please use Terraform aws provider ~>3.0.**   <br />